 Like his German fellow countryman Joseph Albers Hofmann was an inspirational art teacher for famous young Abstract Expressionist painters: a.o.
 Lee Krasner, Joan Mitchell, Helen Frankenthaler Larry Rivers and Frank Stella.

-* painter artist Hans Hofmann, on Wikipedia
+* the American painter artist Hans Hofmann, on Wikipedia